Case study – Dealing with deadlocks

 Problem Summary

-Two procedures were involved in 80% of deadlocks related to a third-party app.
+Two procedures were involved in 80% of deadlocks related to a third-party application.

 Deadlocks are a common problem handled by SQL Server automatically.
 Nevertheless, you have to make sure that you minimize deadlocks as much as possible because every rolled back transaction negatively influences your end-users.